-As a Teaching Fellow in the English department at UNC-Chapel Hill, I teach courses in composition, literature, and film.
-With the help of great students and a supportive teaching community, I have been fortunate to win three teaching awards, including the most prestigious award available to graduate students, the Tanner Award for Excellence in Undergraduate Teaching (2018).
+As a Teaching Fellow in the English department at The University of North Carolin at Chapel Hill, I teach courses in rhetoric & composition, literature, and film.
+With the help of exceptional students and a supportive teaching community, I’ve been fortunate to be recognized with three teaching awards, including the most prestigious honor available to graduate students, the Tanner Award for Excellence in Undergraduate Teaching (2018).

-I have also taught ENGL 144: Popular Genres (syllabus), which follows four genres (horror, fantasy, detective fiction, and science fiction) from the late nineteenth century to now.
-The class covers short stories, poetry, novels, films, and comics as students scrutinize (and enjoy!) popular genres with respect to issues of class, gender, race, ideology, and aesthetic quality.
-Students also use this class to examine the politics and economics that separate so-called popular and genre fiction from literary fiction.
+I’ve also taught ENGL 144: Popular Genres (syllabus), which follows four genres (horror, fantasy, detective fiction, and science fiction) from the late nineteenth century to now.
+The class covers short stories, poetry, novels, films, and comics as students examine (and enjoy!) popular genres.
+We consider aesthetic form, historical context, philosophical conundrums, and socio-political issues of class, gender, race, and ideology.
+Most broadly, students use this class to scrutinize the putative distinctions that are said to separate popular and genre fiction from literary fiction.

 Additionally, I served as a Teaching Assistant for ENGL 268: Literature, Medicine, and Culture (syllabus).
 This interdisciplinary medical humanities course focuses on a conceptual chiasmus: the medicalization of culture and the acculturation of medicine.
 Students work across a range of texts to consider the history of medicine, medical ethics, narrative medicine, and medical anthropology.